chenh19/lab/excel_tutorial.md

 # Fast medium-scale data processing with Excel
-*v1.0.0*
+*Current version: v1.0.0*
-When dealing with medium sized datasets (dozens or hundreds of entries), it can be awkward.
+**When dealing with medium sized datasets (dozens or hundreds of entries), it can be awkward.
 On the one hand, it might not be worthwhile to specially learn and write an R script for it; on the other hand, it would be very tiresome to do the processing manually.
-I will introduce herein some handy tools that are perfect for this situation and can expedite the data processing.
+I will introduce herein some handy tools that are perfect for this situation and can expedite the data processing.**

 ## 1. Data trimming